reichlab/docs.zoltardata/docs/Validation.md

  - If a Point Prediction Element exists, it should have exactly 1 Database Row.
  <!-- NGR: This won't be true for compositional targets. -->
  - `value` (i, f, t, d): Entries in the database rows in the cat column cannot be `“”`, `“NA”` or `NULL`.
- - The data format of `value` should correspond or be translatable to the `target_type` as in the target definition.
+ - The data format of `value` should correspond or be translatable to the `type` as in the target definition.

 ### `Sample` Prediction Elements
  - If a Sample Prediction Element exists, it should have >=1 Database Rows.